Pakuranga: European settlement

 The Pakuranga area was sold by Government auction in 1843.
 Much of the area was farmed by Hemi Pepene, a Ngāpuhi orphan who grew up at the Paihia Mission Station and was taken care of by the Fairburns, and by Joseph Hargreaves, who bought 82 acres in 1843 and constructed the first European house in Pakuranga.
 In 1847, Howick was established as a defensive outpost for Auckland, by fencibles (retired British Army soldiers) and their families.
 The first ferry services across the river to Panmure began in 1850.
-Many of the first European farmers in the area were fencibles from Howick, such as brothers Robert and Thomas Every Maclean in 1851 who developed extensive livestock farms, and Patrick and Ann Fitzpatrick who bought land in 1852.
+Many of the first European farmers in the area were fencibles from Howick, such as brothers Robert and Every Maclean in 1851 who developed extensive livestock farms, and Patrick and Ann Fitzpatrick who bought land in 1852.
 By the mid-1860s, wheat became the most significant crop in the area.

 In September 1863 during the Invasion of the Waikato, the Ngāi Tai village of Ōtau near Clevedon was attacked by the British army, and the village was evacuated, with people moving to communities at the river's mouth.
 While Māori of South Auckland such as Te Ākitai Waiohua were forced to leave, Ngāi Tai were designated as a "friendly" people by the Crown and remained neutral in the fighting.
 After the Native Lands Act of 1865, the Native Land Court confiscated many Ngāi Tai lands.
 The remaining land was individuated, slowly sold on to European farmers.

 Pakuranga became more accessible after the opening of the Panmure Bridge, connecting Pakuranga to Panmure across the Tāmaki River in 1865.
 In the same year, the capital of New Zealand was moved from Auckland to Wellington, causing major financial problems for the area as land prices plummeted and demand for butter dropped.
 In 1869, Alfred, Duke of Saxe-Coburg and Gotha (the Duke of Edinburgh) visited New Zealand, spending a month living at Pakuranga.

 In 1874, the Pakuranga Hunt was established and by 1900 had become one of the largest social clubs in Auckland.
 The Hunt was based in East Tāmaki, organising hare hunts and county balls for the wider area.
 The name Pakuranga became synonymous with the hunt, and by 1960 the hunt had relocated south to Karaka.